Quer-io/Quer.io/README.md

 See [Database Schema 2](https://github.com/Quer-io/Quer.io/blob/db/normalized/documentation/database/normalized_schema.md) for normalized sample database schema

-See [ML documentation](https://github.com/Quer-io/Quer.io/tree/master/documentation/ml/model.md) for documentation of the machine learning model quer.io uses
+See [ML documentation](https://github.com/Quer-io/Quer.io/tree/master/documentation/ml/model.md) for documentation on the machine learning model

 See [Scheduler usage](https://github.com/Quer-io/Quer.io/tree/master/documentation/scheduler/scheduler.md) for a guide on how to use the scheduler to retrain models periodically